 If you could turn back time, is there anything you would do in a different manner?

 I don’t know if I would attend college.
 Although my degree was probably the main reason that I got my first job in the industry, training for Wall Street can’t be learned in the classroom.
 It’s a hands-on experience.
 If I had to begin again, I would probably start trading stocks and reading books.
+To me, that’s one of the most effective ways to learn.

 Can you recommend any good books for budding investors?